OnkelTem/yaklass-progress/README.md

 * Go to your [Google Developer Console](https://console.developers.google.com/)
 * Click `+ ENABLE APIS AND SERVICES` button and search for "Google Sheets API"
-* On the API's page enable proceed to craete Credentials of the type "Service Account".
+* On the API's page enable proceed to create Credentials of the type "Service Account".

 When you're done, you should get an email-like address and a JSON file with the credentials.
 Download that file and place it in the project root.
 It's name is random and may look